 With remote testing, you can recruit participants from all over the world.
 While product designers may observe the process up close and in real-time through video conferencing, different time zones and other issues may result in setbacks.

-That said, you can use the various tools available on the web that record the tests and feedback given by the users.
-What’s more, this occupation offers participants the convenience of working from the comfort of their homes.
+That said, you can use the various tools available on the web that record the tests and feedback the users give.
+Moreover, this occupation offers participants the convenience of working from the comfort of their homes.

 At the same time, companies save the money they would otherwise spend on testing labs and other equipment.
-Many usability testing programs are now available at affordable prices to top it all off.
+Many usability testing programmes are now available at affordable prices to top it all.

 6. Automated Website Usability Evaluation

-Designed exclusively for testing the usability of websites, research and developments are still underway to create an automated website usability evaluation system.
+Research and developments are still underway to create an automated website usability evaluation system designed exclusively for testing the usability of websites.
 This method won’t require any observers or human participants as such.

 Product designers need only enter the details of the website to be evaluated.
 After this, the software will detect and display any elements that violate its guidelines.
 At the same time, it will also provide recommendations to fix these bugs and enhance the user experience.